Burns and Allen: Television

 In 1950, Burns and Allen transitioned to television with The George Burns and Gracie Allen Show.
-An immediate success, the half-hour situation comedy was broadcast from October 12, 1950 to September 22, 1958 on CBS.
+An immediate success, the half-hour situation comedy was broadcast on CBS from October 12, 1950, to September 22, 1958.
 The show was initially staged live in New York and presented every other week.
 In the fall of 1952, it became a weekly series filmed on the West Coast.
 With 291 episodes, the show had a long network run through 1958 and continued in syndicated reruns for years.

 The sets were designed to resemble the couple's real-life residence.
 An establishing shot of the actual house on Maple Drive in Beverly Hills, California was often used.
 Although extensively remodeled, the house still exists, and Burns lived there until his death in 1996 at the age of 100.

 The format had Burns watching all of the action (standing outside the proscenium arch in early live episodes and watching the show on TV in his study toward the end of the series) and breaking the fourth wall by commenting upon it to the viewers.

 During the course of the eight-year run, the TV show had remarkable consistency in its cast and crew.
 The episodes were produced and directed by Ralph Levy (1950–53); Frederick de Cordova, later director of NBC's The Tonight Show Starring Johnny Carson (1953–56); and Rod Amateau (1956–58).
 The original writing staff consisted of Sid Dorfman, Harvey Helm, Paul Henning and William Burns (George's brother).

 Bea Benaderet was maintained from the radio show, portraying neighbor Blanche Morton.
 Her husband Harry Morton was portrayed by Hal March (October–December 1950), John Brown (January–June 1951), Fred Clark (until 1953) and finally Larry Keating.
 Also appearing in the TV series were Burns and Allen's two adopted children, Ronnie and Sandra.
 Ronnie became a near-regular on the show, playing himself but cast as a young drama student who tended to look askance at his parents' comedy style.
 Sandra declined a regular role, although she appeared in a few episodes, usually as a secretary or the voice of a telephone operator.

 In March 1953, The George Burns and Gracie Allen Show joined I Love Lucy as part of the CBS Monday night prime-time lineup.
 As a result, the show entered the top 30 television programs in the Nielsen ratings ranking at No. 20.
 For the 1954–1955 season, it ranked No. 26, and for both the 1955–56 and 1956–57 seasons it was No. 28.
 With I Love Lucy ending its six-year run on CBS in the spring of 1957, the television network wanted to renew the Burns and Allen series, but by this time Allen had grown tired of the grind.
 Nevertheless, Burns committed both of them for another year, which would be their eighth—and last—on television.

 Allen announced her retirement on February 17, 1958, effective at the end of that season.